Health effects of coal

 - Chronic bronchitis, asthma attacks, etc. (particulates, ozone)

-- Loss of IQ from air and water pollution (mercury)
+- Loss of IQ from air and water pollution and nervous system damage (mercury)

 - Degradation and soiling of buildings that can effect human health (sulfur dioxide, acid deposition, particulates)